MikeHopcroft/route13/README.md

 We would like to determine ordering of pickups and dropoffs that minimizes working time.

-The `RoutePlanner` has been configured to print out those plans it considered, but rejected because they violated constraints.
+In this sample, the `RoutePlanner` has been configured to print out those plans it considered, but rejected because they violated constraints.
 The sample prints the optimal plan at the end.